LyriClue/LyriClue/README.md

 - [ ] Redesign of Landing page

 ## 📦 Installation

+The deployed website can be found at https://lyriclue-2ea07.web.app/

 In order to run the website locally, install the requried dependencies with: